 HARRISBURG – On Tuesday, Jan.
-6, Rep. Rosemary M. Brown (R-Monroe/Pike) took the oath of office and was sworn in to serve her third term as state representative for the 189th Legislative District.
+3, Rep. Rosemary M. Brown (R-Monroe/Pike) took the oath of office and was sworn in to serve her fourth term as state representative of the 189th Legislative District.
 After the ceremony on the House floor, Brown made the following statement: